-In preparation for the new assessment, the number and type of Reading MTAS tasks will change from last year to allow for new Alternate MCA tasks to be field tested; field testing for science continues with the same number of tasks as last year.
-Note: While the newly redesigned tasks in the Reading and Science MTAS do not count towards a student's score, it is required that all students are administered every task.
+In preparation for the new assessment, field testing for science and reading continues with the same number of tasks as last year.
+Note: While the redesigned tasks in the Reading and Science MTAS do not count towards a student's score, it is required that all students are administered every task.
 It is critical that Test Administrators are familiar with how to administer field test tasks and record student responses; field testing is the process MDE uses to develop and construct tests for future years.
 As with all tasks, field test tasks are considered secure content, and the same test security procedures apply to them.

-For 2022-23, the following table outlines the number of tasks by subject.
+For 2023-24, the following table outlines the number of tasks by subject.
 The total number of tasks presented will vary by grade.
 For example, a student in grade 5 taking the Reading, Mathematics, and Science MTAS will be administered 39 total tasks.
 A student in grade 11, who takes only the Mathematics MTAS, will be administered 9 total tasks.